 Troubleshooting for Steam:

-In order to make sure all of your files on Steam are working as intended, you'll want to verify your game cache.
+In order to make sure all of your files on Steam are working as intended, you'll want to verify your game files.
 Here's how:

 - Load Steam

 - From the 'Library' section, right-click on the game you're having trouble with and select "properties" from the menu.

 - Select the "Local Files" tab and click "Verify integrity of game files"